primaryobjects/RepData_PeerAssessment1/PA1_template.md

 The following is an analysis of the data recorded from a personal activity monitoring device (ie., Fitbit, Nike Fuelband, etc), as part of a project for the Reproducbile Research class by Johns Hopkins University via Coursera.
 The analysis data was collected at 5-minute intervals throughout a series of days, spanning the months of October and November 2012.

 For this analysis, we'll load the data set, pre-process and clean the data, and analyze key metrics that summarize the overall data collected.
-These metrics include finding the mean total number of steps taken per day, the average daily activity pattern, anddetermining which 5-minute interval, on average, includes the most steps, and determining differences between weekday and weekend activity.
+These metrics include finding the mean total number of steps taken per day, the average daily activity pattern, and determining which 5-minute interval, on average, includes the most steps, and determining differences between weekday and weekend activity.

 Let's get started!